standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 responsibility to marry a good woman, and find that she is so wrought upon by things.”

-{114}“But she has been the very wife for him, I should think?” said Delia.
+“But she has been the very wife for him, I should think?” said Delia.

 “Miss Bentley,” said Francis, leaning forward,